brandonwilliams2/jenkins/README.md

    - Launch method; (e.g.: Launch agents via SSH )

-   - Host; (your local machines IP address - found on mac at System Preferences > Network, under the **Connected** field)
+   - Host; (your local machines IP address - found on Mac at System Preferences > Network, under the **Connected** field)

    - Credentials; (e.g.: jenkins )

    - Host Key verification Strategy; (e.g.: Manually trusted key verification …​ )
    - Do not check 'Require manual verification...'

-3. Click save and the agent will be registered, but offline.
+3. Click save, and the agent will be registered, but offline.

 ### Stop Jenkins
-Enter `cntrl + c` in the terminal where you started to stop the Jenkins controller -or- enter `docker compose down` from the directory where the docker-compose.yml is located.
+Enter `ctrl + c` in the terminal where you started to stop the Jenkins controller -or- enter `docker compose down` from the directory where the docker-compose.yml is located.

 ### Start the Jenkins Controller + Agent
-Enter `docker compose up` to start both the Jenkins controller **AND** the agent node
+Run: `docker compose up` to start both the Jenkins controller **AND** the agent node

 **NOTE:**
 use `docker compose up -d` to start everything in 'detached' or 'background' mode.
 You won't see the console logs, but it will return to the terminal where you can use `docker compose down` to bring everything down.